pubkey/rxdb/docs-src/docs/rx-storage-sqlite.md

 - Some JavaScript runtimes do not contain a `Buffer` API which is used by SQLite to store binary attachments data as `BLOB`.
 You can set `storeAttachmentsAsBase64String: true` if you want to store the attachments data as base64 string instead.
 This increases the database size but makes it work even without having a `Buffer`.

-- [expo-sqlite](https://www.npmjs.com/package/expo-sqlite) cannot be used on android (but it works on iOS) because it uses an [outdated SQLite version](https://expo.canny.io/feature-requests/p/expo-sqlite-ship-newer-sqlite3-version-on-android)
+- [expo-sqlite](https://www.npmjs.com/package/expo-sqlite) cannot be used on android (but it works on iOS) because it uses an [outdated SQLite version](https://expo.canny.io/feature-requests/p/expo-sqlite-ship-newer-sqlite3-version-on-android).
+This is fixed if you use Expo SDK version 50 or never.

 - To debug all SQL operations, you can pass a log function to `getRxStorageSQLite()` like this:
 ```ts